Delta will block middle seats through March

 [These are the airlines that are still blocking seats for social distancing]

-U.S airlines have pulled back on social distancing amid new research signaling strong air filtration on planes makes them safer than previously thought.
+U.S. airlines have pulled back on social distancing amid new research signaling strong air filtration on planes makes them safer than previously thought.
 Delta, however, says its customers still want the extra space for in-flight safety and that the practice “adds confidence and reassurance” for future travel.

 “Several independent studies have validated the effectiveness of the Delta CareStandard’s multi-layered protection, like advanced ventilation and an extensive cleaning regimen, which together significantly reduce the risk of flight-related transmission,” Bill Lentsch, Delta’s chief customer experience officer, said in a news release.
 “However, we recognize some customers are still learning to live with this virus and desire extra space for their peace of mind.
 We are listening and will always take the appropriate steps to ensure our customers have complete confidence in their travel with us.”